perbu/powercost/README.md

 Silly little cli to query an API with electricity prices for Norway.

 ## Building
+There are pre-build binaries for most architectures in the release sections.

+To build from source, you need to have go installed.
+Then run:
 ```bash
 go build -o pwrcost cmd/main.go
 ```